Waragi: History

 Waragi derives its name from "war gin", as the British expatriates in the 1950s and 1960s referred to the distilled spirit known in Luganda language as enguli.
 The pronunciation with the hard /[ɡ]/ sound is more common; those who are aware of the English origins of the word often favour a "j" sound for /[ˈwaɾadʒi]/.
 Its appearance first came about when the British were first starting to establish control over East Africa.
 They used brigades of Sudanese colonial soldiers to help with the feat, and they concocted the alcohol to help keep up good spirits amongst the troops.
 It then spread throughout Uganda.
 Another theory is that the name is a corruption of "Arak" the North African spirit with which the Nubian soldiers would have been familiar.

 The colonial authorities of Uganda banned the drink and the laws still exist.
 Locals at the time would not drink it publicly because drinks that were less harmful to them were also off limits then.

 In 1965, "The Enguli Act" decreed that distillation would only be possible under licence and that distillers should sell their product to the government run Uganda Distilleries Ltd, which produced a branded bottled product, marketed under the name Uganda Waragi (distilled from millet and today wholly produced by East African Breweries Limited).
 "The Enguli Act" was never successfully enforced, as unlicensed production of waragi persisted.

+Ugandans were growing concerned about the production and sale of tot packs, small, cheap plastic pouches of waragi.
+These tot packs made it easy access for schoolchildren to get alcohol because they were small and could be easily hidden.
+Sometimes methylated spirits found their way to these tot packs and caused death and blindness in young children.
+After several failed attempts in 2006 and 2009, the government finally passed the National Alcohol Control Policy in 2019, banning the sale of tot packs.

 People in Uganda now drink the harsh gin and authorities largely ignore the law.
 It is sold in shops and bars across Uganda and a distilled version is sold overseas.
 The product that is sold overseas is double and sometimes triple distilled from the alcohol that village distillers make for the factories in Uganda.
 When it is distilled, flavours are added and many impurities and dangerous parts of the alcohol are filtered out.